tatarinovst2/work-definition-modeling/model/docs/Model training.md

     Set `use_lora` to `True` and set other parameters which follow the [LoraConfig](https://huggingface.co/docs/peft/package_reference/lora) class of the
     `peft` library.

+    > NOTE: The final training was done with LoRa.
+Enable it if you want to replicate results.

 7. Run `train.py` with the following command to start training.